maarten-pennings/howto/c64mempart/readme.md

 second app we develop; it reads and processes disk files.
 A fourth partition could be used for `LOAD "$",8` without overwriting the apps we develop.

+The outline of the article is as follows
 After reconstructing where the partitioning idea came from, we look at the BASIC memory map.
-Next, we create a _Simple Partition manager_, and we close with some after thoughts.
+Next, we create a _Simple Partition Manager_, and we close with some after thoughts.

 In the second part we develop an _Advanced Partition Manager_, including some assembly code to switch between partitions.

-This document comes with two appendices: one containing example files, and one examining how `SAVE` and `LOAD` match with partitions.
+This document comes with two appendices: one containing source files, and one examining how `SAVE` and `LOAD` match with partitions.